-Students complete the required international field experiences and learn first-hand the unique challenges confronting international psychologists and are to apply theory into practice in a global context.
-The Chicago School offers an impressive range of international experiences—rarely offered in graduate school settings—to enhance their courses with practical application.
-In the past, international travel has featured such locations as Brazil, Peru, Northern Ireland, China, Rwanda, Zambia, Sierra Leone, and Indonesia.
-The tremendous opportunity to study abroad gives students the multicultural sophistication and competence they will need for success.
+From observing global leadership at Microsoft’s Beijing headquarters to evaluating child protection services in Indonesia, students have the opportunity to experience first-hand the unique challenges confronting international psychologists.
+The Chicago School offers an impressive range of international locations—rarely offered in graduate school settings—to enhance their course work and research with real-world applications.
+In the past, international travel has taken students and faculty to such locations as Brazil, Peru, Northern Ireland, China, Rwanda, Zambia, Sierra Leone, and Indonesia.
+The tremendous opportunity for field experience gives students the global edge and perspective they will need for success.

 Psychology of Organizations and Systems from a Global Perspective

 Provides students with the psychological knowledge of organizations and systems from the global perspective.
 Topics include community psychology, social psychology, environmental psychology, international organizations, contextualizing psychology, and role of professional organizations in shaping in psychological practices.